-Holes in the heat exchanger can cause products of combustion to enter the home.
-Replace the heat exchanger if leaks are found.
-Failure to prevent products of combustion from being circulated into the living space can create potentially hazardous conditions including carbon monoxide poisoning that could result in personal injury or death.
+Holes in the vent pipe or heat exchanger can cause combustion products to enter the home.
+Replace the vent pipe or heat exchanger if leaks are found.
+Failure to prevent the circulation of combustion products into the living space can create potentially hazardous conditions including carbon monoxide poisoning that could result in personal injury or death.